 Ways of Giving Thanks

 Protecting the country can feel like a thankless job.
-Members of the military often spend long periods of time away from friends and family, making enormous sacrifices.
-Dedicate this Veterans Day to thanking anyone who is serving or has served.
-Write a letter that expresses your gratitude and add a little artistic embellishment.
-Print out these military- and veteran-themed coloring pages and break out the markers.
-Then, send it to a non-profit organization, such as Operation Gratitude and A Million Thanks, who can make sure it gets in the hands of a hero.
+Members of the military often spend long periods of time away from their homes, close friends and family.
+Dedicate this Veterans Day to thanking anyone who is serving or has served in the United States Armed Forces by writing a letter to express your gratitude for protecting our freedom.
+Use your IVY Instant Camera to print out a photo of yourself and stick it to the front of your card.
+Then, send it to a non-profit organization, such as Operation Gratitude, that will make sure it gets in the hands of a national hero.

 Care packages are a great way to support our troops by enhancing their morale and well-being.
 Many non-profits throughout the United States help connect volunteers with deployed troops to assemble and send care packages filled with goodies.
 Don't forget to personalize your package with homemade artwork or IVY Instant Camera prints!

 Strike a Pose and Send a Photo.

 If someone you know is in the service, help keep homesickness at bay by sending them a few personal photos.
 Snap a selfie on your IVY Instant Camera, or a group shot with the kids.
 Then, transform your prints into a holiday card your veteran will love!